“Icing the Kicker,” Chapter One

 I have my parents to thank for that.
 They named me after Chicago Bears running back Brian Piccolo.

 All three of us are rabid Bears fans — bless our pathetic little hearts for willingly torturing ourselves year after year by rooting for a hopeless team quarterbacked by the absolutely craptastic Jay Cutler, the Grinch who ironically hails from Santa Claus, Indiana, and is the destroyer of all things good.
-Thank fuck he finally retired after the 2016 season, although that doesn’t mean the Bears suddenly are going to have a superstar at the QB position.
+Thank fuck he finally retired in May after Chicago finally released his sorry ass in May, although that doesn’t guarantee the Bears suddenly are going to have a superstar at the QB position anytime soon.
 Regardless, ANYONE will be a marked improvement over Cutler’s propensity to stink it up on the gridiron every week.
-Well, except MAYBE Mark Sanchez … who, it just so happens, signed a one-year contract with Chicago back in March.
+Well, except MAYBE Mark Sanchez … who, it just so happens, signed a one-year contract with Chicago back in March, the same month Cutler was released.
 SIGH.

 People tend to get accustomed to the way reporters write once they develop a sort of familiarity for our different styles and approaches to the stories we tell, so we try not to upset the masses by throwing them a curve like an abrupt name change.
 I’ll be the first to admit that routine can be an extremely bad thing in a competitive industry like ours, but not when it comes to keeping a daily circulation of more than 20,000 happy with something that may seem minuscule to us but isn’t to them.
 Our readers prefer names they recognize as they begin to develop a sense of trust integral to true journalism that sorely is lacking in the so-called media as a whole in this day and age of technology, but this is an ongoing argument I will save for another day.